LemmenAid/coastal-gardens/README.md

 #### The Footer

-* Featured on all three pages, the footer section includes the contact information of the club.
+Featured on all pages, the footer section includes a logo that links to the home page, a sign up button,copyright information and a link to the GitHub Repository.
-* The footer section includes links to the relevant social media sites for Atlantic Dippers.
-The links will open to a new tab to allow easy navigation for the user.

 ![Footer](README-files/footer.png)